LeivoSepp/Shelly-Memory-Optimization/README.md

 ## Best Practice
 ### Define data

-Data is defined inside a function and accessed only when it required, this is called LazyLoad technique. :thumbsup:
+Data defined inside a function and accessed only when required is called the LazyLoad technique. :+1:

 ```js
 // Define data inside a function